You’ll be on cloud

-You can’t go to the Barossa and not go to Penfolds.
-Founded in 1844, it has more than 170 years of winemaking history and their flagship wine Grange – one of Australia’s most renowned and collectable wines – was listed as a South Australia Heritage Icon in 2001.
+You can’t go to Barossa Valley and not visit Penfolds.
+Founded in 1844, this winery has over 170 years of winemaking history.
+Their flagship wine, Grange, is one of Australia’s most renowned and collectable wines and was even listed as a South Australia Heritage Icon in 2001.

-At Penfolds Barossa Cellar Door, we recommend doing the Taste of Grange Experience ($150 per person) to learn about Penfolds’ philosophy and sample a selection of their most renowned wines, including the one and only Grange.
-If you fancy a more hands-on experience, why not do the Make Your Own Blend Tour ($85) where you’ll step into the lab and concoct your own blend of Grenache, Shiraz and Mataro (something that’ll taste like Penfolds’ Bin 138 blend).
-Now that’s what you call a great holiday souvenir… if the wine makes it home, that is
+If you fancy a more hands-on experience, you could do the Make Your Own Blend Tour ($95), where you’ll step into the lab and concoct your own blend of Grenache, Shiraz and Mataro that’ll taste like Penfolds Bin 138.
+Now, that’s what you call a great holiday souvenir… if the wine makes it home, that is.

-Ask a non-Australian to name an Australian wine, and they’ll probably say Jacob’s Creek.
-The story began back in 1847 when Johann Gramp planted his first vines on the banks of the creek.
-His dream was to create delicious wines that express the character and flavours of Barossa.
-Mr Gramp did just that, and Jacob’s Creek has made its mark on the world wine map as a result.
+Jacob’s Creek is an Australian wine icon.
+Their story began in 1847 when Johann Gramp planted his first vines near the namesake creek.
+His dream was to create delicious wines that express the character and flavours of the Barossa region.
+And that remains their ethos today.

-Keep it simple with the Jacob’s Creek Tasting Experience ($5-20 per person) or see how Shiraz and Cabernet Sauvignon taste before and after additional maturation in whiskey barrels on the Doube Barrel Experience ($65 per person).
-You can also pick a spot to enjoy a picnic ($120 per hamper) packed with food sourced from local producers and a bottle of Jacob’s Creek wine.
-Once you’ve quenched your thirst, take a stroll around the estate or head down to the banks of the creek where it all began.
+Enjoy the Jacob’s Creek Tasting Experience ($5-20 per person) or see how Shiraz and Cabernet Sauvignon taste before and after additional maturation in whiskey barrels on the Doube Barrel Experience ($65 per person).
+You could also enjoy a picnic ($120 per two guests) packed with goodies from local producers.
+Once you’ve quenched your thirst, stroll around the estate or down to the banks of the creek.

-If fortified wine is your thing, get yourself over to Seppeltsfield.
-Seppeltsfield is best known for its Centennial Collection of vintage Tawny.
-And it’s the only winery in the world that continues to release a 100-year-old vintage every year.
-They’re also known for experimenting with cool weather styles including Australia’s first sparkling Shiraz, and crowd-pleasing table whites and reds.
+Seppeltsfield is best known for its Centennial Collection of vintage Tawny, a sweet, fortified wine often served with dessert.
+They’re also known for experimenting with cool weather styles, including Australia’s first sparkling Shiraz.

-The drive up the palm-fringed Seppeltsfield Road takes you to the impressive estate and historic cellar door.
-Do the General Wine Tasting Experience ($15) to sample six wines from the daily tasting list or taste Para Vintage Tawny straight from the barrel of your birth year on the Centennial Cellar Experience ($99).
-You could even splash out on the Seppeltsfield FINO Signature Experience ($259) to enjoy a wine from your birth year followed by a long lunch.
-For the adventurous types, there’s also the Segway Tour ($99) through the vineyards and hidden areas of the estate… maybe hold off on the wine tasting until after the tour!
+Sample a little of everything on the General Wine Tasting Experience ($15).
+Or, for something a little more indulgent, taste Para Vintage Tawny straight from the barrel of your birth year on the Centennial Cellar Experience ($99).
+If you want to treat yourself, enjoy a tasting of 100-year-old Tawny followed by a long lunch on the Seppeltsfield FINO Signature Experience ($299).
+For the adventurous types, there’s also the Segway Tour ($99) through the vineyards and hidden areas of the estate.

 4. Wolf Blass

-Enjoy the ultimate expression of Wolf Blass’ winemaking with the Luxury Expression Experience ($45), sip on a glass of Black Label (Wolf Blass’s most renowned red blend) straight from the barrel, or indulge in a wine and cheese picnic overlooking the idyllic Wolf Blass Wetlands ($40 per couple).
-Make sure you check out the installation of life-size artwork, titled ‘Wolfie’ in the cellar door.
+Enjoy the ultimate expression of Blass’ winemaking with the Luxury Collection Tasting ($25), sip on a glass of Black Label (Blass’ most renowned red blend) straight from the barrel, or indulge in a wine and cheese picnic overlooking the idyllic Wolf Blass Wetlands ($40 per couple).
+Don’t forget to check out “Wolfie”, a life-size painting produced by Australian artist David Bromley for Blass’ 80th birthday.

-The story of this winery captures the close-knit spirit of the Barossa community.
-It all began in 1979 when Peter Lehmann took out a loan and built a small winery to support local family grape growers during a huge grape surplus in the 1970s.
-It’s often said Lehmann saved the Barossa wine industry, and they still have access to the best fruit in the region today as a result.
+The story of Peter Lehmann Wines captures the close-knit spirit of the Barossa community.
+It began in 1979 when Peter Lehmann took out a loan to build a small winery to support local family grape growers during a huge grape surplus.
+Lehmann is a local legend, and is often referred to as the guy who saved the Barossa wine industry.

-Peter Lehmann Wines is celebrated for producing some of Australia’s finest premium wines.
-Spend the afternoon at the picturesque cellar door where you can chill out on the lawn on the banks of the Para River.
-Why not share a bottle with friends in the gardens, or simply pull up a chair at the bar and enjoy a glass.
+Peter Lehmann Wines produces some of Australia’s finest premium wines.
+Spend the afternoon at the picturesque cellar door where you can chill out on the lawn by the banks of the Para River.
 They also do tasty paired lunches if you fancy making an afternoon of it.

 11. Rockford Winery

-Small but proud, the wines really rock at Rockford Winery.
-This old school winery is committed to keeping Barossa traditions alive and kicking.
-The vines are hand-pruned, the fruit is handpicked and the grapes are processed using traditional equipment and principles.
+This old-school winery is committed to upholding Barossa traditions.
+The vines are hand-pruned, the fruit is handpicked, and the grapes are processed using traditional techniques.
 This dedication shows in the taste.

-The barn-style cellar door is intimate and can only take groups of six at a time, but it’s worth sticking around even if there’s a bit of a wait.
-If you visit during March and April, get yourself down to Rockford to sample their flagship basket press Shiraz.
-You won’t regret it.
+The barn-style cellar door is intimate and can only hold groups of six at any one time, but it’s well worth sticking around even if there’s a bit of a wait.